 Fiver is possibly the best freelance job site for anyone starting with remote work, building up a portfolio fast, and growing their expertise.
 This platform mainly dishes out micro-jobs and gigs that can be finished in a couple of hours.
 These gigs have a starting point of $5 a pop.

-If you are capable of photoshop, graphics design, writing, brainstorming, and any easy-to-accomplish tasks, this one’s perfect for you.
+If you are capable of photoshop, graphic design, writing, brainstorming, and any easy-to-accomplish tasks, this one’s perfect for you.
 Want to know more how you can land gigs in Fiverr?
 Here’s a helpful online course to walk you through in using Fiverr as your source for remote gigs.

 This list is not complete without Upwork.
 It is, after all, one of the most popular freelancing sites where remote workers flock to find gigs and freelance projects.
 However, you can’t find a full-time position here as it is solely devoted to freelance work.